chengchinlim/grow-as-a-christian/data/authors/default.md

 email: contact@growasachristian.com
 ---

 Hi, nice to meet you!
 I am the main contributor to the website.

-I learned a lot from brothers and sisters in Christ in weekly fellowships.
-I believe that if I construct those learnings in words, I could understand even more and apply the values in my daily life.
+Brief introduction about my background, I was born in a Christian family (Evangelical Protestant) and grew up attending church services weekly.

+I have been a believer all my life, but I became more passionate when studying abroad in the US.
+Living alone taught me that Lord Jesus Christ is the most reliable when I need Him.

+Through ups and downs throughout my college and work life, I rely on Him even more and know that He takes care of me and will not forsake me.

+I currently work in Texas, US, and attend Church in Austin (a non-denominational church).
+Besides Sunday mornings, I participate in weekly fellowships with other believers and small groups.
+Those keep my Christian life more active.

+Nowadays, we live in a fast-paced world that overwhelms us.
+So many of us, including me, are anxious about our future.
+Even though we want to submit our burdens to the Lord, our flesh always fails to do so.

+**I firmly believe that our spiritual health directly impacts our mental health.
+Therefore, the mission of Grow as a Christian blogging site is to strengthen our spiritual connection with the Lord Jesus Christ.**

+Being healthy spiritually is a go-to way to be healthy mentally.
+I want to share what I learned or discovered through blogging so my fellow readers can apply the information to grow spiritually.

+Having fellowships with other believers is precious to me.
+I believe constructing my learnings with them in words helps us apply the concepts or practices to grow spiritually through reading.

-I hope my learnings could remind my fellow readers that Christ is good and we always have room to grow in Him.
+Let us not forget that Christ is good, and we always have room to grow in Him.

-If you have any comments about the content or the website, do not hesitate to shoot me an email.
-I will reply as soon as I can.
+If you have any comments about the content or the website, do not hesitate to shoot me an email; I will reply as soon as I can.